MaithaAlmushtaghil/Door_and_handles/README.md

 # 2- Dataset Labels
 The labels we are interested in detecting are: door, handle.

+Annotated in YOLO v5 PyTorch format.

+The following pre-processing was applied to each image:

+* Auto-orientation of pixel data (with EXIF-orientation stripping)

+and no image augmentation techniques were applied.

 The object location is specified by the coordinates of its bounding box.
 Boxes were marked using Yolo_mark.
 In the train, test, and valid files, there will be images and labels files where there is a .txt file for each image under the same name.

 # 3- Dataset Usage
 This dataset of door images is completely annotated with proper bouding boxes to enable training for object detection models such as Yolo.